KlaasMeersman/KlaasMeersman.github.io/inhoud/leds/index.md

 The choice for the LEDs is explained as follows:
 <iframe src="LED_selection_proposal_document.pdf" width="100%" height="600px"></iframe>

-Two types of PCBs were used to control the LEDs.
+Two types of PCBs were used to place the LEDs.
 The LED array consists of three type 1 and one type 2.

 The following PCB was designed:
 ![](Type1afb.png)